 Map of Region

-CASP and its scientific partners (Centro de Investigaciones Geologicas, La Plata, Argentina; University of Texas Institute for Geophysics, Austin, Texas; and the universities of Aberdeen and Edinburgh), carried out pioneering fieldwork in the Falklands / Malvinas, Argentina and South Africa between 1995 and 2000.
-This resulted in important new information on the stratigraphy and hydrocarbon potential of pre-rift strata in the region, and innovative new palinspastic reconstructions of Gondwana which, combined with evidence from South Africa, confirmed suggestions that the Falklands Plateau was situated off the SE coast of South Africa prior to Gondwana break-up and has subsequently been rotated by ~180°.
+CASP and its scientific partners (Centro de Investigaciones Geologicas, La Plata, Argentina; University of Texas Institute for Geophysics, Austin, Texas; and the universities of Aberdeen and Edinburgh) carried out pioneering fieldwork in the Falklands-Malvinas, Argentina and South Africa between 1995 and 2000.
+This resulted in important new information on the stratigraphy and hydrocarbon potential of pre-rift strata in the region and innovative new palinspastic reconstructions of Gondwana.
+This work, combined with evidence from South Africa, confirmed suggestions that the Falklands Plateau was situated off the southeast coast of South Africa prior to Gondwana break-up and has subsequently been rotated by ~180°.